 INDIAN SPRINGS COUNTRY CLUB BUILDER MODEL HOME; INDIO

 If you’re looking for a great property with a fantastic pool area, this is the one!
-This 2200-square foot home sleeps eight in three bedrooms and has three bathrooms, too.
+This 2200-square-foot home sleeps eight in three bedrooms and has three bathrooms.

 The interior of this property has been professionally decorated since it was at first a model home, but the outdoor entertainment area is an even bigger draw.
 Enjoy a raised rock spa, a pool slide, and a gas fire pit.
 The whole family will love this vacation rental.

-When visiting Joshua Tree National Park and surrounding areas, you’ll need a car to get around.
-Although there are taxis and some public transportation in some (not all) of the nearby towns, none of these are accessible inside the park.
+You’ll need a car to get around when visiting Joshua Tree National Park and surrounding areas.
+Although there are taxis and some public transportation in some (not all) nearby towns, none are accessible inside the park.

 The park is quite large; you can explore much of it on foot, by bike, or on horseback, but to reach the various areas within the park to begin these activities, you’ll need to drive.

-Many visitors choose to drive to Joshua Tree in their own car.
+Many visitors choose to drive to Joshua Tree in their cars.
 However, you can also rent a car from various car rental companies at whatever airport you fly into.
-The largest airport near Joshua Tree is Los Angeles International, but that’s still almost three hours away from the park.
+The largest airport near Joshua Tree is Los Angeles International, but that’s still almost three hours from the park.

 What’s so special about Joshua Tree National Park?

-This park is a popular one due to its proximity to Los Angeles, San Diego, and Las Vegas, but there are so many things to see and do within this giant park’s boundaries that it would likely be busy with park enthusiasts regardless of where it was located.
+This park is a popular one due to its proximity to Los Angeles, San Diego, and Las Vegas.
+Still, there are so many things to see and do within this giant park’s boundaries that it would likely be busy with park enthusiasts regardless of where it was located.